Fish health team

 Work with regional biologists and hatchery managers focuses on aquatic animal health, husbandry practices, disinfection strategies, treatment options and management strategies.
 Knowledge gained through this effort allows the DWR Aquatics Section to monitor and improving the condition of fish stocks throughout the State.

-Cristi Swan earned both her B.S. and M.S. degrees from the University of Idaho in Fisheries Resources.
+Cristi Swan is the Fish Health Specialist and team leader for the Fish Health Section at FES.
+Prior to taking on the Fish Health Specialist position, she was in charge of bacteriology and vaccine projects at FES.
+She earned both her B.S. and M.S. degrees from the University of Idaho in Fisheries Resources with a focus on fish health.
 Her master's work focused on the identification of a localized mucosal immune response in rainbow trout and purification of IgM and other proteins from serum and mucus of rainbow trout.
-Prior to her studies in Idaho, Cristi attended Green River Community College and earned A.S. degrees in Water Quality, Park Management and Forestry.
+She also holds A.S. degrees in Water Quality, Parks Management and Forestry.